 For each area, we summarized the groundfish community by constructing four community metrics from the single-species spatio-temporal models.
-As we expect the effect of EVOS to manifest differentially across species with multiple life-history and functional attributes, we focused on community metrics that reflect species groups with different characteristics.
-For each metric, we summarize the predicted CPUE for each species in each year in each region using the MCMC draws for each 2x2 km grid cell.
+We assumed the effect of EVOS would manifest differentially across species with multiple life-history and functional attributes, so we focused on community metrics that reflected species groups with different characteristics.
+For each metric, we summarized the predicted CPUE for each species in each year in each region using the MCMC draws for each 2x2 km grid cell.
 We combined information across grid cells within each area to generate an index-standardized mean estimate (and uncertainty) for unconditional CPUE (Shelton et al. 2012, 2014, Ward et al. 2015).
 Thus for each metric in each area, we have a time-series for each species for 1984 to 2015.
 We combined these species-specific metrics to generate multi-species community metrics for each area in each year.
 We describe the multi-species metrics and how they map onto expected EVOS impacts in turn.

 Total biomass.
-This is the simplest attribute and reflects the sum of all 53 fish species estimated by the spatio-temporal model.
+This was the simplest attribute and reflected the sum of all 53 fish species estimated by the spatio-temporal model.
 We hypothesized that total biomass would exhibit an overall decline if EVOS initiated a decrease in productivity as a result of persistent, low level toxicity, that negatively affected reproduction, growth, or survival at the community scale.

 Feeding Guild.
 We defined guilds for Gulf of Alaska groundfish based on the categorization of species primary feeding habitat: pelagic (P) or benthic (B) foragers (Aydin et al. 2007, Gaichas et al. 2009).
 In addition, we categorized the eight largest and most voracious fish predators in the system as apex (A) predators (including Lingcod, Ophiodon elongates, and Pacific halibut, Hippoglossus stenolepis; Table S1).
-As the majority of EVOS oil in these habitat is thought to be present in benthic sediments, we hypothesize that benthic feeders would be most likely to exhibit a response to EVOS, though apex predators may respond indirectly via foodweb connections.
+As the majority of EVOS oil in these habitats was thought to be present in benthic sediments, we hypothesized that benthic feeders would be the most likely guild to exhibit a response to EVOS, though apex predators may respond indirectly via foodweb connections.

 Diet classification.
 We classified species based on their published dietary preferences.
 We use published diet data for each species (Aydin et al. 2007) to classify the dominant prey type for each species.
 We defined species diet as predominantly invertebrate (>80% of diet is invertebrates; I), predominantly fish (>80% of diet is fish; F), or generalist (diet is between 20 and 80% for both fish and invertebrates).
 We hypothesize that species with diets based heavily upon invertebrates will exhibit a greater population decline [probably need something more here]